VisualMeaning/development-texts/records/lenses_and_lens_stacks.md

 ### Introduce a compositor

-_AD likely needs to add to this_
 Improvements to the tiling pipeline and/or Shared Meaning Platform could potentially introduce a compositor that would ensure that the tiles for a given child lens are one set that includes the visuals from both the child lens and any relevant parent lens.
 This would ensure that only one set of tiles is ever relied on for display, and address a number of current issues.

-This would not address issues with labels ...
+This would not address composition of lenses and labels.

 ## Lens Nodes for Domain-Aware Lenses

-_something needs to be said here, and I have no idea what_
+### Domains
+Domains are Shared Meaning Platform specific parameters that provide another layer of content filtering.
+They are meant to be used as switching tool between states on the same geography.
+Such state for domains define spatial variance or contextual variability, where the properties or characteristics of something vary across spaces rather than over time.

+The model classifies domains/instances of same type or characteristics into domain types.
+A combination of instances between domain types creates the context.

+### Lens Nodes
+While a piece of content may have several contexts, map objects (labels) may exist on only one space or one lens for each context.
+Lens nodes or map of lens nodes are connectors between lenses pertaining to each context.
+Their function is to translate domain instance combinations to a single lens.

+While still at model level, there is still no intention on baking in the semantic tooling and constructing them into the model can be a complicated manual process.